uw-echospace/group-website/content/post/2023-09-18-echoshader-refactor-intro/index.md

 [Slides](https://docs.google.com/presentation/d/1HmL2-luVmA9T5HfS3L1kBu8c7dDHo75znwaS-8YlTSE/edit#slide=id.p) of presentation
 [Docs](https://echoshader--140.org.readthedocs.build/en/140/intro.html)  for this version

 Hello, readers!
 I'm excited to share my summer internship experience working on the fascinating project, Echoshader.
 This Python package, designed to enhance the visualization of ocean sonar data, has been my focus this summer.
 While I won't be delving into technical jargon, I'll give you a glimpse of my journey, the challenges I faced, and the accomplishments achieved during my internship.
+The prototype was built during [GSoC 2022](https://summerofcode.withgoogle.com/programs/2022/organizations/ioos).

 ## Echoshader: Bridging the Gap in Ocean Sonar Data Visualization